ubc-systopia/Indaleko/README.md

 pieces in place, I can expand this to incorporate semantic information, and finally I can get to building the activity context service.

+### 2023-10-16

+Late yesterday I changed the logic of the "get local machine configuration" powershell script so it saves it to a file that embeds the machine GUID.
+My thinking here was that this is (mostly) static information that, at least for now, I can just capture.

+The reason this is important is because I want to be able to properly address all files, not just those that have drive letters because **I** know that drive letters are not nearly as "baked in" to Windows as users think.
+Years of Windows file system experience.

+This powershell script has to be run with administrative credentials, which is why I want to just capture the data, at least for now.
+For a real packaged system it would be better to have it done dynamically and to do this inside a privileged service (which I have done work on in the past.)

+Now I can get back to the local ingest script.